Orochi (film): Title

 The original title of the movie was supposed to be "Outlaw," but the Japanese censors and police banned it, because the depiction of an outlaw as a hero was seen as very dangerous.
 The title was later changed to "Serpent," describing how Bando Tsumasaburo wiggles when he fights back and how, even in death, a serpent looks terrifying.
 Confused, the censors allowed the title.

+Reception

+The British Film Institute listed Oorchi as the best Japanese film of 1925, praising Tsumasaburō Bandō's "haunting performance" and the "stylishly choreographed action climax".